lineklemensen/PRJ3/docs/report/05 - Technical analysis/02 - Risk analysis.md

 so the risk score will reflect the impact the risk item can have on the project.

-The probability and consequence of each risk item will be grated 1 to 5, where 1 is unlikely or low consequence, and 5 is very likely or a high consequence.
+The probability and consequence of each risk item will be graded 1 to 5, where 1 is unlikely to occur or low consequence, and 5 is very likely to occur or a high consequence.

 The risk score will be used to prioritize the risk items, and to determine which risks need a mitigation strategy, and a contingency plan.